WasmEdge/WasmEdge/docs/book/en/src/sdk/rust/how_to_use_module_instance.md

 # Introduction to WasmEdge module instance

+> The code in the following examples are verified on
+>
+> * wasmedge-sys v0.9.0
+> * wasmedge-types v0.2.1

 ## Example 1

 In this example, we'll demonstrate how to use the APIs of `Vm` to